 Receive BUY and SELL signals on the FTSE 100 including price targets and stop losses.
 This service is best suited to those who want to create short term profits over a few days and don’t want to spend too much time watching the market.
 The FTSE short term forecast is also suited to those who are keen to learn Elliott wave analysis.

 1. (08:00) An analysis of the short term direction of the FTSE 100 cash and S&P 500 cash based on Elliott wave and e-Yield’s proprietary indicators, with comments, charts and levels to trade.

 2. (18:00) Forecast report for next few days and next few weeks with the levels to trade including price target and stop loss (FTSE 100 Future).

 Alerts: by instant message on the e-Yield app each time a new report is posted or a new trade is issued.

-3. Regular trend reports and trades on S&P 500, DAX, gold, dollar, bonds, GBP/USD, USD/JPY and EUR/USD (posted on the website)
+3. Regular trend reports and trade alerts on S&P 500, DAX, gold, GBP/USD, USD/JPY and EUR/USD

 4. Digital bets on the FTSE 100 are posted on the website